BRACKETS-by-TRIAD/verifications/README.md

     return Verification::verify('download-invoice', // name of the action '/invoices',        // URL user will be redirect after verification (he must click to download the invoice againa manually :( function () use ($invoice) {
-                                    return $invoice->download();
+                                    // on the other hand this code will run only once, after the verification return $invoice->download();
                                 });
 }